20.1.0 Classifications - Student

 • A “W” (withdrawn) will be recorded for courses withdrawn from and will not be used in calculating GPA.
 When all approvals have been completed, the official withdrawal will be confirmed by the student by returning to the course change request outcome page in UCanWeb and submitting requested changes.

 Students who receive financial aid are reminded that their aid is based on the number of credit hours they maintain.
 A loss of aid may occur if a student drops below a certain credit hour level (e.g., from full-time to part-time).
-Students should consult with the Financial Aid Office - Student Service Center prior to any decision to withdraw from courses.
+Students should consult with the Financial Aid Office prior to any decision to withdraw from courses.

-Students may withdraw from non-credit courses based on the specified requirements of the course and or workshop; official notice must be given in writing by the student to the CREST Office, this may be done by email crest@canton.edu or fax 315-386-7640.
-Call the CREST office 315-386-7229 for specific withdrawal details.
+Learners may withdraw from non-credit courses based on the specified requirements of the course and/or training; official notice must be provided to the Center for Workforce, Community & Industry Partnerships by email wcip@canton.edu or by calling the office at (315)386-7504 prior to the start of the course and/or training.

 20.1.7 Procedure for Withdrawing from College

-Students wishing to withdraw from College must submit a Withdrawal notification through UCanWeb.
+Students wishing to withdraw from College must submit a Withdrawal notification through UCanWeb, under the Registration menu.
 The student is responsible for responding to and understanding any information sent to them during the withdrawal process.
 Failure to respond constitutes understanding and acceptance of the consequences of withdrawing.
 The deadline to withdraw from courses is posted on the Academic Calendar.

 20.1.7.1 Medical Withdrawal